General Appeals - Senate Appeals Board

 All appeals are on a first come first serve basis.
 Depending on the volume and the complexity of appeals presented to the Board, submitting an appeal before the deadline does not guarantee your appeal will be heard on this date.

-The next meeting of the Senate Appeals Board is tentatively scheduled for Thursday, November 21, 2019.
+The next Senate Appeals Board meeting is tentatively scheduled for Thursday, November 25, 2021.

 Please contact the Secretary of the Senate Appeals Board at 778-782-5867 or email at email@example.com.